 Shared Application and Reporting

-The funders collaborative share a common application form (a downloadable word document).
+The funders collaborative share a common application form.
 A submitted application does not guarantee a grant award.
 Someone from the collaborative may contact the applicant for additional questions as needed or required.
 At the end of the grant period, grantee submits one report in a format supplied by the collaborative.

 Funding process.
 Application review.
 Reporting

-Funding Eligibility – what we’ll find (areas of interest)
+Funding Eligibility – what we’ll fund (areas of interest)